 If you are happy with canning and/or dehydrating.
 That is a good plan too.

-But, if you know you want freeze dried foods as a part of your pantry, you should consider this option.
-There is convenience in purchasing food already freeze dried but there is that satisfaction of doing it yourself as well.
+But, if you know you want freeze dried foods as a part of your pantry you have two options.

 Don’t forget that added benefit of knowing where the food came from.
 Even if you don’t grow it yourself you will know the quality of the food.
 Remember just like canning what comes out of the freeze dryer is no better than what goes in.